 Trains departs in the early evening from Bangkok to Suratthani train station.
 Trains in Thailand are very comfortable, and provide travellers with ample amenities.
 Your ticket will include a spot in an open cortege, which overnight converts seats into sleeping berths.
 Makes sure to bring some food and water with you, as snacks are not usually provided.

-There are 5 operators that run from Bangkok to Suratthani, with 13 departures per day.
-If you decide to take a Flight, you can take the Economy option.
+There are 5 operators that run from Bangkok to Suratthani, with 1 departure per day.
+If you decide to take a flight, you can take the Economy option.

 Although Bangkok holds no end of exciting adventures for first-time travelers to Thailand, it's also the country's gateway to other destinations, with numerous transport links to the jungles of the north and beaches of the south.